amytildazhang/AXEexamples/README.tex.md

 ```

-The main functions in the package are summarized below:
+The main functions in the package are

 - `prep_*()`: Creates a list with data for each example
    + `prep_eight()`: Eight schools (LMM)